 Ian Stewart handles complex litigation in both state and federal courts, where he frequently defends catastrophic multi-party litigation.
 Ian focuses his practice on product liability, professional liability and general liability matters, as well as intellectual property and commercial disputes.

 Ian is committed to client communication and cost-effective litigation management.
 He is a proponent of efficient claim resolution, including alternative dispute resolution (ADR).
-He has served as a pro bono mediator and previously served as national chair of the Claims and Litigation Management Alliance’s ADR Committee.
-Ian has developed courses on negotiation strategy and ADR bargaining tactics.
+He has served as a pro bono mediator and previously served as national chair of the Claims and Litigation Management Alliance's ADR Committee.
+He has developed courses on negotiation strategy and ADR bargaining tactics.

 Limit on Liability in Disclosure of Medical Information

 The California Third Appellate District recently overturned a lower court's denial of a motion to dismiss a class action lawsuit seeking $4 billion in damages under California's Medical Confidentiality Act due to the alleged disclosure of medical records.
 The Appellate Court specifically held that the mere theft of medical records without any allegations that an unauthorized person viewed these records is insufficient to state a claim.

 California Supreme Court Holds Design Professionals Owe a Duty of Care to Future Homeowners

 Design Professionals' Duty of Care to Future Homeowners

 On July 3, 2014, the California Supreme Court held that, based on common law principles, an architect owes a duty of care to future homeowners in the design of a residential building.
 To what extent the design professional must assume a role of principal architect or become involved in the construction phase before a duty will run to the ultimate purchaser of the condominium remains an open question.

 California Protects Minors from the Internet by Imposing Restrictions on Online Marketing or Advertising of Products Minors Cannot Legally Purchase